 Many corporate trustees in the United States publish schedules of fees for their services as trustee under a will or trust agreement.
-The trustee's schedule in effect at the time the instrument becomes effective (and as the schedule may thereafter be amended from time to time) is expected to be applied by the corporate trustee, unless modified by prior agreement or by some other compensation provision in the trust instrument, and to be approved by the court as "reasonable" under the applicable statute, or to be within the then current statutory schedule of fees.
-Special rates are sometimes quoted for inactive trusts, such as a titleholding land trust or a life insurance trust during the life of the insured.
-Some corporate trustees avoid fixed fee arrangements and insist that the trust instruments include a clause granting them "reasonable" compensation or specifying other guidelines that can be modified to meet changing conditions.
+The trustee's schedule in effect at time the instrument becomes effective (and as the schedule may thereafter be amended from time to time) is expected to be applied by the corporate trustee, unless modified by prior agreement or by some other compensation provision in the trust instrument, and to be approved by the court as "reasonable" under applicable statute, or to be within the then current statutory schedule of fees.
+Special rates are sometimes quoted for inactive trusts, such as a title-holding land trust or a life insurance trust during the life of the insured. corporate Some trustees avoid fixed fee arrangements and insist that the trust instruments include a clause granting them "reasonable" compensation or specifying other guidelines that can be modified to meet changing conditions.

-Bogert, TRUSTS AND ESTATES, § 976.
+Bogert, Trusts and Estates, § 976.